Showing posts sorted by date for query gauntlet. Sort by relevance Show all posts

 Puffy's Saga needed more energy and greater rewards from food pickups.
 Not to mention better use of items/power-ups and dumping that bad idea of Magic Goms!!
 All this would’ve eased the difficulty, making it balanced and more enjoyable.
 As it is, I struggled to get too far without running out of energy!

 I reckon I need to rate this based on the hardware.
-On older STs without a Blitter, the push-scrolling is painful, so I’d have to give it a rather brutal 35%.
+On older STs without a Blitter, the push-scrolling is painful, so I’d have to give it a brutal 35%.
 But on something like the Mega ST or Atari STe, it runs much smoother and plays way better.
-The proper scrolling makes it a lot more enjoyable - so I'd say it deserves a surprisingly decent 60%.
-At the end of the day, though, Blitter or not, just play Gauntlet II instead.
+The proper scrolling makes it a lot more enjoyable - so I'd say it deserves a surprisingly decent 60%At the end of the day, though, Blitter or not, just play Gauntlet II instead.

-• Atari Legend has the best floppy disk by The Midland Boyz.
+• Atari Legend has a floppy disk by The Midland Boyz.

-• 8BitChip has an installable hard drive game that now supports the Blitter.
+• 8BitChip has an installable hard drive game that supports the Blitter.

-• It's not often I record videos these days, but check out the ST scrolling...
+• It's not often I record videos these days, but check out the ST scrolling below...

 Saturday, August 26, 2023